 I feel (and this is purely conjecture) that it can sometimes be difficult for academics, particularly if their career has always followed an academic path, to empathise and understand that PGT students are not sitting at their desks all day every day.
 We may well be squeezing in study for an hour or two each evening, at the kitchen table, or simply allocating a full day every weekend to it, for example.
 This means that if something isn’t available, a link doesn’t work or a tool is broken, for some people, it can instantly set them a week behind.

-As a group of students, we realised early on that we needed to create a whatsapp group to communicate with each other.
+As noted earlier, as a cohort of students, we realised early on that we needed to create a whatsapp group to communicate with each other.
 Instructions, marking criteria, or the tools provided (blackboard) were sometimes unclear, difficult to access, find or understand, as well as lecturers often taking a few days or sometimes weeks to respond to queries posted on the boards.
 A support group where it was safe to ask the “stupid questions” and get responses quickly was essential.
 When you only have an evening to get through your workload, you can’t wait another few days for an answer.

 Also, the University tools are largely desktop browser based, so a communication platform such as whatsapp on mobile devices made for much easier communication inside our very mixed and globally distributed cohort.